majisandhyatara-creator/STAT_Project1/README.md

 2. Run:
    python main.py

-# Central Limit Theorem:
+# Central Limit Theorem Simulation
-   Sample means tend toward a normal distribution as sample size increases.

-2. Sampling Distribution:
+## Overview
+This project demonstrates the Central Limit Theorem using simulation.

+## Features
+- Simulation of Uniform and Exponential distributions
-   Distribution of sample means.
+- Sampling and computation of sample means

-3. Effect of Sample Size:
-   Larger sample size → better approximation to normal.

-4. Independence:
-   Samples must be independent.
+- Visualization using histograms

+## Technologies Used
+- Python
+- NumPy
+- Matplotlib

+## Results
+The distribution of sample means approaches normal distribution, validating the Central Limit Theorem.

+## How to Run
+1. Install dependencies:
+   pip install numpy matplotlib

+2. Run:
+   python main.py